janyman/nexa-esp32/README.md

 The program is developed on an Olimex ESP32-POE board, but will work on any ESP32 board with proper modifications.

-The 433Mhz radio transciever used is an inexpensive pair of transmitter and receiver, that seems to be commonly available on chinese webshops.
-The modulation techique used is "ON/OFF keying".
+The 433Mhz radio hardware used is an inexpensive pair of transmitter and receiver, that seems to be commonly available on chinese webshops.
+I believe any 433 Mhz ISM band radio transciever that can do "ON/OFF keying" can work with this project.

+The radio hardware I use looks a lot like the ones descibed in [http://romanblack.com/RF/cheapRFmodules.htm]

 ## Usage